Keeping Your Kids Safe at the Beach

 - Use sunscreen – Sunscreen is a vital aspect of the beach experience, as it protects you from sunburn and skin cancer.
 Make sure that you reapply the sunscreen periodically, even if the bottle is marked as waterproof.

 - Watch your step - Flip flops and sandals protect the soles of your feet from heat, broken glass and trash.
 Parents should make sure that their children keep their feet covered, to avoid the chances of potential foot injuries.
+In case of a severe heat wave you should count with a place that has an AC service like the one providded by northernaircon.com.

 - Avoid Alcohol - Alcohol impairs your judgment and increases your risk for injury.
 In addition, it can be a factor in drowning, as it lowers your body temperature and weakens your swimming ability.
 Therefore, parents should forgo the alcohol while on a trip with the kids.